BudaBecker/devsis-CEUB/README.md

 - **Tkinter:** The standard Python library for creating graphical user interfaces.
 - **Ttkbootstrap:** A theme extension for Tkinter that provides modern, professional-looking widgets.
 - **SQLite:** A lightweight, serverless, self-contained SQL database engine used for local data storage.
+- **FastAPI:** A high-performance HTTP framework powering the server-side CRUD API.

 ---